-This information paper sets out our draft recommendations on charges for attendance at fire alarms that turn out to be false alarms.
+This Information Paper sets out our final recommendations on charges for attendance at fire alarms that turn out to be false alarms.
 It is structured as follows:

-- Section 1 summarises our draft recommendations on FRNSW's false alarm charges - Section 2 provides an overview of FRNSW's response to false alarms and current charges - Section 3 explains our approach in making our draft recommendations - Sections 4 to 7 provide our assessment of the basis for charges for false alarm attendance, analysis of the efficient costs of responding to false alarms, and assessment of various charging options we considered - Section 8 explains the potential impact of our draft recommendations.
+- Section 1 summarises our final recommendations on FRNSW's false alarm charges - Section 2 provides an overview of FRNSW's response to false alarms and current charges - Section 3 explains our approach in making our final recommendations - Sections 4 to 7 provide our assessment of the basis for charges for false alarm attendance, analysis of the efficient costs of responding to false alarms, assessment of various charging options we considered, and how we considered feedback from stakeholders on our Draft Report. - Section 8 discusses the impact of our final recommendations.

-This Draft Information Paper is supported by our Draft Report Separate Information Papers contain our analysis and draft recommendations on charging for automatic fire alarm management, attendance at hazardous material incidents, fire safety activities in the built environment and FRNSW's other services.
+This Information Paper supports our Final Report.
+Separate Information Papers contain our analysis and recommendations on charging for automatic fire alarm management, attendance at hazardous material incidents, fire safety activities in the built environment and FRNSW's other services.